4-H Key Award

 - View the Banquet Invite for all the details.

 - To make reservations, register here: https://bit.ly/3sLeXZK or call office at 920-232-1970

 - Registration deadline: October 15, 2021 (please submit payment promptly after registering)

 - Past Award Ceremony/Recipient Information:

-The Winnebago County 4-H Leaders’ Association awards up to three $500 scholarships to current 4-H members who are highschool seniors.
-This includes one scholarship from the Judith Gruszynske Memorial (Oshkosh Area Community Foundation), and two from the Winnebago County 4-H Board of Directors.
-There is also one scholarship for $300 (Paul Stevenson Memorial) available.
+The Winnebago County 4-H Leaders’ Association awards up to four $500 scholarships to current 4-H members who are high school seniors.
+This includes one scholarship from the Judith Gruszynske Memorial (Oshkosh Area Community Foundation), one scholarship from the Simpson Memorial and two from the Winnebago County 4-H Board of Directors.

 Scholarships are available to 4-H members who meet the following requirements: must have been a 4-H member for at least 5 years, must have exhibited at the fair, must have displayed an active leadership role, must graduate from high school, must attend college, technical college, university or a special education program either full-time or part-time, tuition costs must be at least $500, and student must achieve a 2.0 or higher GPA after their first semester.